Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 ### How Can I Access My Chat?

 In the top bar, right next to your profile picture, you will see the **chat message icon**.
-Click the icon to open the chat screen.
+Click/tap the icon to open the chat screen.

 <img src="../images/chat-icon.png" alt="Chat icon location" width="100%" />

-<a name='chat-mode'></a>
+<a name='chat-dock'></a>
-### What is Docked/Undocked Chat Mode?

-The *docked/undocked* mode basically makes your chat screen appear differently.

-- **Docked** (minimized) mode  - you see a smaller screen where only your last chat room or the chat list is visible;
-- **Undocked** (maximized) mode - you see a larger screen where both your chat room and the chat list are visible.
+### How Can I Keep the Chat Always Visible?

+In Slingshot, you can keep your chat hidden or opened on the right while going through your tasks, for example.
-You can switch between modes by clicking/tapping the *dock/undock* icon next to *Close* (see screenshot below).
+To switch from hidden to always opened and vice versa, select the *dock/undock* icon next to *Close* (see screenshot below).

 <img src="../images/dock-undock-icon-chat.png" alt="Dock/Undock icon location" width="50%" />

+When the chat is *docked*, you will always see it on the right.
+In this mode, you can see either the last chat room opened or the list of ongoing chats.

+<a name="private-chat-start"></a>
 ### How Can I Start a Private Chat?

 To start a chat, open the chat screen.
 Then follow the steps below:

-1. Click the **+ Start a conversation...** blue button.
+1. Click/tap the **+ Start a conversation...** blue button.

     <img src="../images/start-chat.png" alt="Start a conversation button" width="80%" />

-2. You will see a list of users from your main *Organization*.
-Select a user from that list or type a name or email in the *search* box on top.
+2. Select a user from the list or type a name or email in the *search* box on top.
 3. Click/tap **Add to Chat**.

-A new chat room is automatically opened on the right.
-Your new chat is also added on top of your list of chats on the left.

-If you don't see the *Start a conversation...* button, then check your [chat mode](#chat-mode).
-If you are in *docked mode*, select the **undock** icon next to the *Close* button.
+>[!NOTE] If you don't see the *Start a chat...* button, check whether your chat is [docked](#chat-dock).
+In this case, select the **undock** icon next to *Close*.

 ### How Can I Start a Group Chat?

-Sometimes you want to engage more people in a conversation, but creating a discussion is not an option for a number of reasons.
-For example, people you want to talk with are from different teams and projects and you even want to include a few external users.
-Or you don't want to create a permanent discussions topic.
-In these and other cases, you may prefer a group chat.

-A group chat is a chat between you and two or more users.

-Creating a group chat is similar to creating a private chat.
-Open the chat screen.
-Then you need to:
+Starting a group chat is similar to [starting a private chat](#private-chat-start).
+The only difference is that you choose two or more people to create the group chat.

-1. Click/tap **+ Start a conversation...** blue button.
-2. Add two or more users from the list.
-Alternatively, write users' names or emails in the *search* box.
-3. Click **Add to Chat**.

-If you don't see the *Start a conversation* blue button, check your [chat mode](#chat-mode).
-If you are in *docked mode*, select the **undock** icon next to the *Close* button.

-You can also create a group chat by **adding more users to a private chat**.
+Alternatively, you can create a group chat by **adding more users to a private chat**.
 This will create a new group chat between the chosen users, but don't worry!
 Your original private chat will be kept too.

-To add more users to a private chat, open a private chat and select the *+ member* icon on top right (as shown below).
+You can add more users to any chat (private or group) by opening it and selecting the *+ member* icon on top right (as shown below).

 <img src="../images/add-member-icon-chat.png" alt="Add more members to a chat icon" width="80%" />

-Unlike private chats, you can create more than one chat between the same users.
-You can use the **rename** option of group chats to differentiate between them.
-Or you can simply name your group chat to make the subject of the chat clear to everyone.
+### Can I Rename a Chat?

+You can rename your group chats to better differentiate between group chats with (almost) the same users.
 You will find the *rename* option in the *overflow* menu of a group chat (see below).

 <img src="../images/rename-group-chat.png" alt="Rename a group chat option" width="50%" />
 ### How to Manage Members in a Group Chat?